-During the fourth quarter of 2011, we reached an agreement with State Street Corporation ("State Street") a provider of financial services to institutional investors, to provide investment operations outsourcing services covering more than \$300 billion in client assets.
-State Street will provide a range of services including trade settlement, portfolio administration and reconciliation, derivative operations, client reporting, and performance measurement for our institutional accounts.
+During the fourth quarter of 2011, we reached an agreement with State Street Corporation ("State Street"), a provider of financial services to institutional investors, pursuant to which State Street provides investment operations outsourcing services covering more than \$300 billion of our assets under management.
+State Street provides a range of services, including trade settlement, portfolio administration and reconciliation, derivative operations, client reporting, and performance measurement for our institutional accounts.
 As a result of this agreement, approximately 100 employees were transitioned from AllianceBernstein to State Street to provide global servicing support.
 Over a two-year period, certain AllianceBernstein technology platforms will be converted to similar platforms maintained by State Street.
 Our research and investment management activities were not outsourced.